amiraaouinti/creating-processing-web-forms-Flask/README.md

 First, you'll see how to create the templates and views.

 Next, you'll explore processing the user input and making sure that the form data is safe from potential threats.

+In this application, we're going to work with sqlite3.